-To recon the bar, Jon sent in two locals, Rick and Jim.
+To recon the bar and get some hands-on experience, Jon Taffer sent in two locals, Rick and Jim.

-The two are regulars and were greeted by the bartender by name.
+The two are regulars and were greeted by the bartender by name when they entered.

-One weird thing is that patrons can pay $5 to see the bartenders boobs, which is obviously stretching the rules a bit.
+Another weird thing we learn here is that patrons can pay $5 to see the bartenders boobs, which is obviously stretching the rules a bit.